victoreeckh/Renewable_Energy_notes/pages/Exam.md

 			- Explain why there is a theoretical maximum efficiency for a given bandgap. background-color:: blue
 				- *Shockley-Queisser limit*
-				- *Considers only radiative recombination mechanism*
+				- *Considers only radiative recombination mechanism (+ see other assumptions)*
 				- *It provides an upper bound on the amount of solar energy that can be converted into electrical energy by a solar cell under ideal conditions.*
+				- *In single cells there exists a trade-off between bandgap and extraction voltage.
+A higher bandgap allows higher absorbance (more photons witl)*
 				- *Limit is mainly formed by*
 					- *Absorption limit -> incomplete absorption*
 					- *thermalization limit -> excess-energy losses*